education

 Ensure touch and stylus inputs work

-Some Chromebooks have the capability to go from a traditional laptop form factor to a tablet form factor and back again seamlessly.
-Thus, web developers targeting education users should consider switching from the traditional event handlers like mouse up and touch start to pointer events.
+Many Chromebooks have the capability to go from a traditional laptop form factor to a tablet form factor and back again seamlessly.
+This requires that web developers targeting education users switch from the traditional event handlers like mouse up and touch start to pointer events.
 Pointer events are events that are designed for a multitude of pointing devices (stylus, finger, and mouse) and can help transition your users as they move between different form factors and input methods.

 Support large screen Android devices

-When optimizing your Android application to work on ChromeOS, it’s important to understand that users interact with laptops and phones differently.
+ChromeOS devices are not limited to web applications; many devices have support for Android as well.
+When optimizing your application to work on ChromeOS, it’s important to understand that users interact with laptops and phones differently.
 Many Android apps should consider preparing for windowed mode with a responsive layout since users may interact with your application not only in fullscreen mode, but also side by side with other applications.
 Additionally, enabling hardware keyboards with shortcuts enables devices without touchscreens to adopt your app, opening up a range of additional devices available to your application.
 Small updates to the layout and overall look and feel may make your application feel that it was designed with ChromeOS in mind and give it a better experience for your users as well.
 We have a large document of optimization guidelines that can help create great experiences for your users.

 Use Google Drive for storage

 Storing your application’s user data in the users’ Google Drive is largely preferred in an education environment.
-In particular, if you’re building for the US market, Google Drive for storage, can be used in compliance with FERPA and COPPA, our commitment to which is included in our agreements
+This is because there are not separate terms of service that need to be approved by school districts for education users.
+If you’re building for the US market, using Google Drive for storage, provided it’s approved by the school district, can be used in compliance with FERPA and COPPA.

 Improve WebView compatibility

-Educational institutions may use content filtering solutions, some of which are accessible via Chrome browser extensions on ChromeOS.
-These solutions are not able to capture embedded WebViews within Chrome apps or Android apps by default.
-Improve how your app handles WebViews to make sure they work with content filtering solutions.
+There are a lot of content filtering solutions that are implemented within Chrome browser extensions on ChromeOS.
+These solutions are not able to capture embedded WebViews within Chrome apps or Android apps.
+Improve how your app handles WebViews to make sure they work with content filtering solutions, and to help ensure FERPA and COPPA compliance.